OctoPrint/OctoPrint-CuraEngineLegacy/README.md

 After this has completed, you’ll find your shiny new build of CuraEngine in the build folder (full path for above
 example: `~/CuraEngine/build/CuraEngine`).

-### Using Cura Profiles
+### Using Cura Legacy Profiles

-The Cura Plugin supports importing your existing profiles for Cura **up to and including Cura 15.04.x**.
-Newer Cura releases (e.g. 15.06 or 2.x) use a different internal format that will not work with the Cura Legacy Plugin.
+The CuraEngine Legacy Plugin supports importing your existing profiles for Cura legacy versions **up to and including Cura 15.04.x**.
+Newer Cura releases (e.g. 15.06, 2.x, 3.x, 4.x, ...) use a different internal format that will **not** work with the CuraEngine Legacy Plugin.

 You can find downloads of Cura 15.04.x for Windows, Mac and Linux on [Ultimaker’s download page](https://ultimaker.com/en/products/cura-software/list).

-In order to export a slicing profile from the Cura desktop UI, open it, set up your profile, then click on "File" and there on "Save Profile".
-You can import the .ini-file this creates via the "Import Profile" button in the Cura Settings within OctoPrint.
+In order to export a slicing profile from the legacy Cura desktop UI, open it, set up your profile, then click on "File" and there on "Save Profile".
+You can import the .ini-file this creates via the "Import Profile" button in the CuraEngine Legacy Settings within OctoPrint.

 ## Configuration

-The Cura plugin needs to be configured with the full path to your copy of the CuraEngine executable that it’s supposed to use.
-You can do this either via the Cura plugin settings dialog or by manually configuring the path to the executable via ``config.yaml``, example:
+The CuraEngine Legacy plugin needs to be configured with the full path to your copy of the CuraEngine Legacy executable that it’s supposed to use.
+You can do this either via the CuraEngine Legacy plugin settings dialog or by manually configuring the path to the executable via ``config.yaml``, example:

 ``` yaml